gudmojo/nice-things/README.md

  Skaffold (an open source project from Google) is a CLI for local development of a Kubernetes application, and can also be used in CI/CD so that both development and production deployments use the same tool.

+## Hexagonal architecture (ports & adapters)

+Keep a clear separation between your application's business logic and the code that integrates to external actors such as the UI and the database.

+Example: The business logic needs to look up currency exchange rates via an external service.
+In that case the integration (constructing a json request and sending it to a specific server) is written in a module unknown to the core domain, but implementing an interface that the core domain specifies.

+When this approach is used it's possible to achieve high flexibility in switching to a different implementation of the same abstract service.
+It also keeps the business logic clean and readable.

+## Dependency Injection via constructor

+I prefer to do my dependency injection manually.
+Each service type has a constructor that receives all the dependencies that the service object needs.
+The main function or entry point for the application is the place where I wire up all the services manually by invoking constructors:

+    dbConn = postgres.NewConnection(url)
+    userRepo = postgres.NewUserRepo(dbConn)
+    bookRepo = postgres.NewBookRepo(dbConn)
+    server = server.New(userRepo, bookRepo)

+The main function will be long and could be seen as a bit unvieldy, but in my opinion it's nice to do it all there so you can see explicitly how everything is wired and keep the rest of the application clean.

+## Cassandra NoSQL database

+- really fast
+- instant strong consistency is possible using *quorum* writes and reads, even if a node is down.
+- linear horizontal scaling up to millions of writes/sec
+- masterless. no single point of failure
+- no wait for failover when a node goes down
+- near real time multi-datacenter replication is relatively easy
+- SQL-like syntax, tables, columns

+Caveats:

+- It's total overkill for small projects and has higher ops overhead than simple managed datastores.
+- No joins.
+Denormalize your data, perhaps using views or CQRS
+- Automating backups can be a whole project

+## Java

+- I used to write a lot of Java in the past, but now I tend to lean towards Go.
+- statically typed.
+I find it easier to read and modify code if I know the types of things.
+- mature ecosystem of libraries and tools
+- fast (on the server)
+- IntelliJ is a great IDE